victoroshi/3mtt-DevOps/mini-project-basic-git-commands/README.md

 ### Create Initial Commit
 A commit saves all staged changes in the Git history.

-`git commit -m "adding index.html, style.css and updating README.md"`
+`git commit -m "adding navigation to index.html"`

 ### Push the current files that have been staged to GitHub